Internals

 - OCI everywhere: providers are packaged and distributed as OCI artifacts.

-- Lazy materialization: metadata can exist before runtime binaries are extracted.
+- Lazy materialization: metadata can exist before tools or assets are materialized.

 - Explicit failures: missing workspaces, missing commands, and environment conflicts fail early.